Images

 • resize (Optional, string): If set, this will resize the image to fit inside the given dimensions WIDTHxHEIGHT and preserve the aspect ratio.

 • BINARY: Two colors, suitable for 1 color displays or 2 color image in color displays.
 Uses 1 bit per pixel, 8 pixels per byte.
+Only chroma_key transparency is available.

 • GRAYSCALE: Full scale grey.
 Uses 8 bits per pixel, 1 pixel per byte.